 Just How Vulnerable Are Your Eyes?

 Outdoor pools often contain urine, decaying leaves, fungi-infested rainwater, bird feces, dead organisms, insects and other contaminants floating around in the pool water.
 Meanwhile, our eyes lose their protection when submerged in water.
 Every time we go for a dip, the cornea’s protective tear film gets washed off.
-This means the eye is left more vulnerable to all these bacteria and other contaminants that didn’t get eliminated by the chloramine, allowing them to get up close and personal with your eyeball.
-Unfortunately and rather counterintuitively, even if you swim with your eyes closed, bacteria can still get into your eyes through the small slits or it can drip in once you come up for air and open them.
+This means the eye is left more vulnerable to all these bacteria and other contaminants that didn’t get eliminated by the chlorine, allowing them to get up close and personal with your eyeball.
+Unfortunately and rather counter-intuitively, even if you swim with your eyes closed, bacteria can still get into your eyes through the small slits or it can drip in once you come up for air and open them.

 Risks For Contact Lens Users